slothsoft/wordpress-github-repositories/template/README.md

 ### Prerequisites

-You need at least WordPress 5.1, or at least that is the version I tested against.
+You need at least WordPress @PLUGIN_WORDPRESS_MIN@, or at least that is the version I tested against.